jeroenterheerdt/neato-serial/README.md

-# neato-serial
+# Neato-serial
 Serial interface for Neato robot vacuum cleaners.
 Testing on XV Signature Pro and Raspberry Pi, should work on others.
 Uses [hub-ctrl.c](https://github.com/codazoda/hub-ctrl.c)

 ## Installation
 - install the requirements using provided `requirements.txt`: `pip install -r requirements.txt`
 - create `config.yaml` by copying the `config.yaml.example` provided and setting the correct values.
-See below for setting for `usb_switch_mode`.
+See below for settings.

 ## Setup
-To connect your Raspberry Pi to Neato two options are provided:
+Configuration values:

+- serial_device: the device Neato is connected to.
+Multiple devices can be provided here, since after the USB connected has been temporarily switched off the device name might change.
+Example value: `/dev/ttyACM0,/dev/ttyACM1`
+- timeout_seconds: timeout in seconds to use for the serial connection.
+Example value: `0.1`
+- usb_switch_mode: specifies if you connected Neato directly through a USB cable or through a relay.
+Options: `direct` or `relay`:
   - **direct**.
 Tested on Raspberry Pi 2 and 3.
 Does _not_ work on Raspberry Pi zero since usb port cannot be turned off - use **relay** instead.
 Connect your Pi and Neato directly using an USB cable:
 ![direct](raspberrypi-neato-direct.jpg?raw=true "Direct")
   This option does require elevated permissions (`sudo`) for the script since it needs to disable the usb port and (depending on config) reboot the Pi.
   - **relay**.
-Tested on Raspberry Pi 2, 3 and Zero.
+Not implemented yet.
+Example value: `direct`
+- reboot_after_usb_switch: specifies to reboot after usb has been switched off.
+Usefull if your Raspberry Pi does not reconnect after the USB has been disabled and enabled.
+Use with caution and only when running this script as a service.
+Example value: True
+- mqtt:
+  - host:	MQTT host
+  - username:	MQTT username
+  - password:	MQTT password
+  - port: MQTT port.
+Example value: `1883`
+  - command_topic: MQTT topic for receiving commands.
+Example value: `vacuum/command`
+  - state_topic: MQTT topic for publishing state.
+Example value: `vacuum/state`
+  - publish_wait_seconds: Delay in seconds before updating state again.
+Example value: `5`

 ## Usage
 Two modes are available (start either using `python3 xx.py`).